Tatoeba/tatoeba2/README.md

 If you are interested in contributing to this project as a developer, please read our [article about it][1] before you start coding anything.

-:warning: **We are working on upgrading to CakePHP 3.**

-This means:
-- If you're working on a pull request today, you should stop and wait for us to finish the migration.
-- If you have too much free time, you're more than welcome to join and help us out completing this migration.

 Installing Tatoeba
 ------------------